bloominstituteoftechnology/Precourse/Lesson8-DOM/README.md

     </html>
 ```

-The second way is to use the script tag to retreive our external Javascript file and inject that into our HTML page.
+The second way is to use the script tag to retrieve our external Javascript file and inject that into our HTML page.
 Note, the attributes (flags) we use in script are `type` which should be set to "text/javascript" and `src` which will be set to the location of your file.
-We also want to include the keyword `async` and the end of our script tag to tell the browser to load the script asyncronously from the HTML.
+We also want to include the keyword `async` and the end of our script tag to tell the browser to load the script asynchronously from the HTML.
 NOTE: script is not a self closing tag, you must include a closing tag.

 ```html
     <html>